-- o If a safeguarding concern regarding a student is raised by a member of staff at the meeting a report of the concern is made to the DSL or DSO - Any matters raised regarding safeguarding, such as risks that have been identified or suggested changes to safeguarding procedure are passed to the DSL
+- o If a safeguarding concern regarding a student is raised by a member of staff at the meeting a report of the concern is made to the DSL and/or the safeguarding team. - Any matters raised regarding safeguarding, such as risks that have been identified or suggested changes to safeguarding procedure are passed to the DSL and/or the safeguarding team.

-29. The Expanse Group Strategic Leaders Meeting (Safeguarding Strategy)
+29. Expanse Senior Leadership Team Meetings (Safeguarding Strategy)

-The Group will take an overview of the Organisation's safeguarding strategy as informed by the work of the Safeguarding Operational Group, changes in legislation and developments in safeguarding practice to ensure that the

-Organisation meets its commitment and duty in relation to safeguarding.
+The senior leadership team will lead and evaluate the effectiveness of the Organisation's safeguarding operations as informed by the flow of information via the DSL and safeguarding team and other meetings held within the college.
+They will monitor changes in legislation and developments in safeguarding practice to ensure that the Organisation meets its commitment and duty in relation to safeguarding.